-From an average growth rate of 12.7% annually from 2005 to 2007, China has experienced a mild slowdown in recent years, with an average annual real GDP growth rate of 9.6% from 2008 to 2011.
+From an average growth rate of 12.7% annually from 2005 to 2007, China has experienced a slowdown in recent years, with an average annual real GDP growth rate of 9.6% from 2008 to 2011.
 The country’s manufacturing sector grew only 5.7% during the year to September 2015.
 Likewise, fixed-asset investment growth slowed to 10.3% y-o-y during the first nine months of 2015.

 Be the first to comment on this article!

 In order to promote open and spam-free conversations, Global Property Guide moderates commetns on all articles.
 You can expect that your comment will be published within 24 hours.